Arctodus: Hibernation

 A. simus specimens have been particularly plentiful from caves in the montane woodlands of the US Interior Highlands, such as the Ozarks.

 Arctodus pristinus specimens have been found in caves such as Port Kennedy (Pennsylvania, where fossils from as many as 36 individuals have been found), Cumberland Cave (Maryland) and Hamilton Cave (West Virginia), often in association with the black bear.
 This suggests a close association with the biome.

 According to a 2003 study, in karst regions, fossils of A. simus have been recovered almost exclusively from cave sites.
 In the contiguous United States, that about 38% of all sites are from caves (possibly 50% in western USA) suggests a close association between this species and cave environments.
 Metabolic denning (hibernation/torpor) is unclear in Arctodus.
 Like polar bears, males and unmated females of A. simus may have forgone denning, leaving maternal denning by females as the preferred explanation behind the recovery of the small, yet relatively complete individuals recovered from caves.
-However, to date, no records of adults with associated offspring are reported from caves.
+No physical remains of adults with associated offspring are currently known, however trace fossils of co-denning have been reported from Riverbluff Cave.
 Regardless, Arctotherium angustidens, a fellow giant short-faced bear, has been recovered with offspring from a cave in Argentina.

 At Riverbluff Cave, the most abundant claw marks are from A. simus.
 They are most abundant at the bear beds and their associated passageways, indicating a close relationship with denning.
 Numerous "bear" beds often preserve A. simus and both Pleistocene and modern American black bears in association (U.a. amplidens and U. a. americanus)- such deposits have been found in Missouri, Oklahoma, and Potter Creek Cave, California.
 These mixed deposits are assumed to have accumulated over time, as individual bears (including Arctodus) died during winter sleep.
 Furthermore, environmental DNA suggests that Arctodus and black bears shared a cave in Chiquihuite Cave, Zacatecas.
-At Labor-of-Love Cave, Nevada, both American black bears and brown bears have been found in association with A. simus.
-A study in 1985 noted that sympatry between Arctodus and brown bears preserved in caves is rare, with only Little Box Elder Cave, Wyoming, and Fairbanks II, Alaska, hosting similar remains.
+At Labor-of-Love Cave (Nevada) both American black bears and brown bears have been found in association with A. simus.
+A 1985 study noted that sympatry between Arctodus and brown bears preserved in caves is rare, with only Little Box Elder Cave (Wyoming) and Fairbanks II (Alaska) hosting similar remains.